CharlieS540/MS1-Junior-Club/README.md

 * Added alt atributes to all images
 * Added rel="noopener" to all external link to improve performance.

+#### Potential future changes to improve this futher

+* Import images in a different format
+* Add meta tags to headings
+* Reduce the amount of images used
+* Import the fonts instead of linking

 ### Code Validation

 At the end of the project I used the validators below to validate the HTML and CSS code.

 * [W3C HTML Validator](https://validator.w3.org/#validate_by_input)
 * [W3c CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

+## Deployment

+This project was deployed on GitHub pages.
+I used Gitpod as a development enviroment where all changes were commited to the repository in GitHub.

+To deploy the project I had to:

+* Log into GitHub and open the MS1-Junior-Club repository.
+* Got to settings and scroll down to GitHub pages.
+* Select the first dropdown with 'none' and change to branch:master.
+* Click save and then refresh the page.

+The site is published at [https://charlies115.github.io/MS1-Junior-Club/](https://charlies115.github.io/MS1-Junior-Club/)

+To run locally:

+* Log into GitHub and open the MS1-Junior-Club repository.
+* Select Code and click download zip file.
+* After downloading you can save and open the file locally on your device.

+## Credits